KaustubhPatange/PayPal-IAP-for-Android/README.md

 ### Q. How is this different from the [offical](https://github.com/paypal/PayPal-Android-SDK)?

-Well, for starters the repository has no long term support but its ok since it still works.
-The main problem with direct payments are they don't return `user details` as this library does.
+Well, for starters the official sdk repository has no long term support but its ok since it still works.
+The main problem with direct payments are, they don't return `purchase details` as this library does.

 Also it doesn't accept `credit card` purchase which is possible by using PayPal buttons.
 [XDA Labs](https://play.google.com/store/apps/details?id=com.xda.labs.play) uses their own implementation of such process.